Self-Development: The Given Reality

 (C) Consumption-Suffering Relationship:

-(D) Necessary Actions: A good person will eradicate unnecessary consumption in their own life and promote two things to as many people as possible throughout their lifetime: the eradication of unnecessary consumption in their own life and the promotion of this principle to as many people as possible throughout their lifetime.
+(D) Necessary Actions: A good person will always try their best to eradicate unnecessary consumption in their own life and promote two things to as many people as possible throughout their lifetime: always try our best to eradicate unnecessary consumption in our own life, and the promotion of this principle to as many people as possible throughout their lifetime.

 (E) Conclusion: If a person does the necessary actions, then they're a good person based on consumption, and if a person isn't doing the necessary actions, then they aren't a good person based on consumption.